Piachu91/GPhotos.NET/README.md

 <a href='//www.microsoft.com/store/apps/9PF3WBGM9T14?cid=storebadge&ocid=badge'><img src='/images/getitfrommicrosoft.png' alt='Micrososft Store'/></a>
 ### Privacy Policy
 User login info is ONLY used for managing user data on Google Photos - to deliver advertised funtionality, on user command.
 Only place where users account data, photos, etc are exchanged is Google services, which falls under their privacy policy ([available here](https://policies.google.com/privacy)).
+Every permission scope that application request from user is used for mimic as close as possible Android's Google Photos app.